buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcFlowInstrumentTypeEnum.md

 The _IfcFlowInstrumentTypeEnum_ defines the range of different types of flow instrument that can be specified.

-> HISTORY&nbsp; New enumeration in IFC2x2.
+> HISTORY  New enumeration in IFC2x2.

 ## Items